Attracting and retaining talent

 Accidents and absences

-The number of non-occupational accidents also fell considerably in 2020 (-22,3%).
-Reduced leisure activities due to the Corona pandemic probably played a major role.
-Most non-occupational accidents happened during winter sports, on the roads outside work hours, or as a result of slips and trips in the home or garden.
+The number of non-occupational accidents rose slightly between 2021 and 2022.
+Most accidents in people’s private lives occurred when engaged in winter sports, on the roads or as a result of slips and trips in the home or garden.

-When its employees have accidents or are sick, Implenia works with internal health managers on their rehabilitation and reintegration.
-In 2020 the team supported 189 such cases.
+When its employees have accidents or are seriously ill, Implenia works with internal health managers on their rehabilitation and reintegration.
+In 2022 the team supported 172 such cases in Switzerland.

 in number of incidents per 1,000 full-time positions